jorgecarleitao/datafusion-python/README.md

 Being written in rust, this code has strong assumptions about thread safety and lack of memory leaks.

-We lock the GIL to convert the results back to pyarrow arrays and to run UFDs.
+We lock the GIL to convert the results back to pyarrow arrays and to run UDFs.

 ## How to use it